rabbytesoftware/.github/README.md

-# .github
+# Rabbyte Software

-We make things.
+We are Rabbyte, we usually make stuff.